-If you don't own a car or don't want to rent one, you can take a Metro-North train out of NYC to Westport, Connecticut (time on the train ranges from 67 to 74 minutes), where you'll be a five-minute walk from Downunder, a kayak and SUP outfitter located directly on the Saugatuck River where you can launch off for a day of paddling.
+If you don't own a car—because who does in New York City?—you can take the Metro-North train to Westport, Connecticut (time on the train ranges from 67 to 74 minutes), where you'll be a five-minute walk from Sea Kayak Connecticut, a kayak and paddleboard outfitter located directly on the Saugatuck River.

-This stretch of tree-lined river is gentle and beginner-friendly, and you can choose to rent kayaks or paddleboards to explore on your own, book a lesson, or join a guided tour.
-In addition to admiring foliage views from the water, you may glimpse birds making their annual fall migration, and experienced paddlers can head downriver to explore islands in the Long Island Sound.
+This tree-lined stretch of waterway is gentle and beginner-friendly, and you can either rent your own boat, book a lesson, or join a guided tour to explore it.
+In addition to admiring the fall foliage (peaking mid-October) from the water, you may also glimpse certain bird species making their annual migration.
+Experienced paddlers may want to head downriver to explore islands in the Long Island Sound.

 Although it will add about 40 minutes each way to your trip, driving Route 7 through Ridgefield and Kent, Connecticut, is the most picturesque way to go.

-Litchfield, Connecticut, with its antique shops, galleries, scenic roads and rolling hills, is one of the prettiest places to visit in New England each fall, and the White Memorial Conservation Center is one of the best destinations in town to immerse yourself in nature.
-In addition to 4,000 acres of spectacular foliage, the Center has a nature museum, campgrounds, 40 miles of hiking trails, a portion of the Bantam River (plus several ponds), and a gift shop, which is a great place to start your holiday shopping.
+Litchfield, Connecticut, with its antique shops, galleries, scenic roads, and rolling hills, is one of the prettiest places in New England come fall.
+This is home to the White Memorial Conservation Center, comprising 4,000 acres of spectacular foliage, a nature museum, campgrounds, 40 miles of hiking trails, a portion of the Bantam River (plus several ponds), and a gift shop to kick off your holiday shopping.

 Brotherhood Winery in Washingtonville, in the foothills of New York's Catskill Mountains, is an ideal day trip destination for wine lovers who want to escape to the country.
-Time your trip right, and you'll see the Catskills displaying their full autumn splendor, typically around the end of September or early October.
+Time your trip right and you'll see the local trees in their full autumn splendor, typically around the end of September or early October.